hashicorp-community/tf-helper/tfh/usr/share/doc/tfh/tfh_workspace_update.md

 If true, runs will be queued immediately after workspace creation.
 If false, runs will not queue until a run is manually queued first.
 Defaults to false.

+* `-execution-mode MODE`

+Which execution mode to use.
+Valid values are "remote", "local", and "agent".